django-oscar/django-oscar/docs/source/take_a_peek.rst

 ===========================

-It's pretty straightforward to get the sandbox site running locally so you can play around with the sourcecode.
+It's pretty straightforward to get the sandbox site running locally so you can play around with the source code.

 Install Oscar and its dependencies within a virtualenv::